Fall 2018 Exams

 LAST DAY TO SUBMIT TAKE-HOME EXAMS

-Thursday, December 20 (unless another date is indicated below)
+Thursday, December 20 at 6PM (unless another date is indicated below)

 NOTE: Several 8-hour take-home exams are limited to one day only